emustudio/emustudio.github.io/_documentation/user/_doc/ram/abstract-tape.md

 ## Automatic emulation

-Abstract tape supports automatic emulation.
+The abstract tape supports automatic emulation.
 It means, that every change to it is being written to a file.
 The file name is devised from the title of the tape, by the following algorithm:

-- At first, all spaces in the title are replaced with underscore (`_`)
+- At first, all spaces in the title are replaced with an underscore (`_`)
-- Then, all "unwanted" characters are also replaced with underscore
+- Then, all "unwanted" characters are also replaced with an underscore
 - Every character is converted to lower-case
 - Finally, the `.out` extension is added at the end.